ORDER your Nigerian food ingredients online today – UK only.

 - 2 tbsp dried bitter leaf (or a handful of fresh spinach.
 Both are optional.)

-- In a hot saucepan on medium heat with vegetable oil cook onions, chopped tomatoes, tomato puree, crayfish, dried pepper/ chili, thyme and curry powder.
+- In a hot saucepan on medium heat with vegetable oil cook onions, chopped tomatoes, tomato puree, crayfish, scotch bonnet, stock cube, thyme and curry powder.

 - Reduce heat to low and start stirring in the egusi.
 Fry for about 10 minutes, stirring occasionally so that the egusi won’t burn at the bottom of the pot.

-- Add the water with the stock cubes little by little while stirring the egusi.
-When the stock is exhausted and the soup is still too thick add water until you get the consistency you want.
+- Add the water little by little while stirring the egusi.
+When the water is exhausted and the soup is still too thick add more water until you get the consistency you want.
 If your choice of vegetable is bitter leaf add it at this time.

 - Cover the pot and cook for 20 minutes still on low/medium heat, stirring at intervals.
 The egusi is done when you notice that the oil has separated from the mix.